SilentLumberjack/SortingAlgorithms/README.md

 ## Implementation

 Every sorting algorithm is implemented as a single script that takes list of parameters (numbers) and returns a sorted input list.
-You can find comments and fine named variables inside of every script :)
+You can find comments and fine named variables inside every script :)